 I went in to this movie expecting less than stellar results.
 I expected this to be a formulaic supernatural horror movie with jump scares that aren't really scary and a dumb plot with bad acting.
 The movie was actually pleasantly surprising.

-There were some really interesting shots that are implied to be from the POV of the doll, which I thought to be a really cool move, heightening tension, the intended goal of the film.
-The ending is great, in my opinion, and totally unexpected, however the beginning is so subpar that it was often laughable.
+There were some really interesting shots that are implied to be from the POV of the doll, which I thought to be a really cool move, heightening tension— the intended goal of the film.
+The ending is great, in my opinion, and totally unexpected, but the beginning is so subpar that it was often laughable.

 Big Tuna's Rating: B

 New reviews now posted on Monkeys Fighting Robots!